top of page

 -as she passes through the Control Bay, we can see the screen representing Bobby's room displaying a high thermal reading, indicative of the "Iceman" for once being bothered by the cold-

--Arriving in the Ready Room, Jean casts an acknowledging look towards Nightcrawler before voicing compassionately to Xavier: "I think Colbur's at closest risk of going critical
+-Arriving in the Ready Room, Jean casts an acknowledging look towards Nightcrawler before voicing compassionately to Xavier: "I think Colbur's at next closest risk of going critical.
+There has to be more we can do for him."

-Relief crosses Xavier's focused face at the news about Scott: "We may be able to do for all.
+Xavier: "We may be able to do for all.
 Kurt and I have found the individuals responsible."
 Xavier's manner grows in seriousness.
 "They are currently recovering from toxic smoke inhalation at Mount Sinai, and in a state of shock over the death of their son, whose mutation they'd been endevouring to reverse."

 Jean (piecing it together/irritated): "With other mutants as their unsuspecting test subjects."